 - Now go back to Settings > Voice ( Voice & Video).
 Directly under where you previously enabled Push to Talk, you should notice a little slider called Push to Talk Release Delay.
 This slider modifies the time taken by Discord to cut your voice signal after you release the Push to talk keybind.
 The lowest value is 20 ms, but I suggest cranking it a bit higher, so you don’t interrupt yourself by mistake.

-If you do a lot of online gaming, there’s no reason why you wouldn’t want to spare your friends of your background noises.
-Push to Talk is a must-do with all microphones, with internal speaker/ microphone combination or any other type of headset that doesn’t have good noise canceling.
+If you do a lot of online gaming, there’s no reason why you wouldn’t want to spare the friends of your background noises.
+Push to Talk is a must-do with all microphones, with an internal speaker/ microphone combination or any other type of headset that doesn’t have good noise canceling.
 Sure, it will take you a while until you discipline yourself to keep the Push to Talk key pressed while speaking but do it for the team.

 As a word of advice, I recommend going for a keybind close to the movement keys (WASD).
 This won’t affect your gameplay at all.
 If you’re using Discord and you have a more efficient setup, let us know in the comment section below.